 Real-time inventory management is the process of using barcode scanners, inventory software, and other tools to instantly record inventory transactions, orders, purchases, sales, and transfers in a digital inventory system.

 Using real-time inventory management offers numerous advantages, including:

 Immediate inventory updates

 When multiple users log into an advanced inventory system, such as Fishbowl, each one can see any edits that the other users have made right after they have made them.
 So, if you login with the intention of placing an order or recording incoming inventory and you discover that someone else is already in the system and has already done just that, you won’t waste time doing the same job again.

 By updating your inventory data in real time, you ensure that you always have the most up-to-date information to work with.
-You can also set up automatic reorder points on all of your products to tell you when they're getting low and it's time to order more of them.
+You can also set up automatic reorder points on all of your products to tell you when they’re getting low and it’s time to order more of them.
 And this combination of real-time data updates and auto reorder points means that you will not face unnecessary shortages.
-The records will get updated instantly, and then the system will equally instantly tell you when it's time to reorder.
+The records will get updated instantly.
+Fishbowl can also be programmed to automatically issue purchase orders for items that reach pre-determined low-quantity thresholds.
 This level of automation helps you do your job more efficiently.

 Of course, after singing the praises of real-time inventory management, we should also point out that there are some possible drawbacks to it.

 Real-time inventory management isn’t the cheapest way to handle inventory processes.
 It can cost hundreds or even thousands of dollars to purchase an inventory system and its corresponding hardware.
 But it also saves a lot of time and prevents all sorts of problems that can come up in a manual inventory system.
 So you have to weigh the costs of both choices and decide which one will reduce costs in the long run.

 Like any software, it takes time to set everything up and start using it to the fullest.
 This can lead to some downtime early on as you add all of your parts, products, locations, vendors, etc. to the system.